aidtopia/twitchy_cat/README.md

 **Pro tip:**  Use some tape to temporarily hold the hinge in place.

 Mark the spine through the centers of the screw holes with something sharp, like a punch or an awl.
 That'll help keep the drill bit from skidding as you begin to drill.

-Carefully drill 1/16" pilot holes.
-The pilot holes should be just enough to start the screw, try not to drill all the way through the spine.
+Drill 1/16" pilot holes for the screws.
+If the holes start right at the edge of the spine, you can angle them in toward the center a bit, so that the screws will have more plastic to dig into.

+**CAUTION:**  Be aware of what's on the other side of the spine as you drill.
+If you drill all the way through the spine (which is not necessary), you could drill into your hand or your table if you're not careful.

 Use a hand screw driver to start one of the hinge screws into one of the holes.
-It's okay to tilt it a little toward the center of the spine if the hole is very close to the edge.
 Once you have the first one started, start the next one diagonally across.
 Once you have all four started, double check the position of the hinge and then tighten them all down.

-Careful, especially on the WHITE skeletons, you may find that the tips of some of these screws go all the way through spine.
+Careful!
+Especially on the WHITE skeletons, you may find that the tips of some of these screws go all the way through spine.
 You can file the tips down.
 Later you may want to cover it with some kind of filler (like sculpting epoxy).
 Either way, the corpsing should hide it.

 Remove the tape.

 ### Cutting the Spine

-Turn the cat upright and cut through the spine in line with the center of the hinge pin.
+Turn the cat upright and cut through the spine in line with the hinge pin.

 I recommend almost any small hand saw.
-A few people had luck with a rotary tool (like a Dremel), but I found the plastic was just a bit deeper than the cutting discs could reach.
+A few people had luck with a rotary tool (like a Dremel) on the WHITE skeletons, but I found the plastic was deeper than the cutting discs could reach on the GREEN ones.

 Once you cut through, the hinge should allow you to bend the back of the spine toward the front of the cat.
 If there's any binding, you might try shaving a little plastic away at the cut line.

 ![The spine has been cut at the hinge](images/spine_cut.jpg "spine severed at the hinge")

 ### Preparing the Actuator

+It's easier to perform these steps on the actuator before installing it into the rib cage.

 #### Adding the Power Connector